SALES & MARKETING

 What is a Copywriter and When Should You Hire One?

-When I started out and told people what I do, I often get asked: “What is a copywriter in the first place?”
+When I started out and told people what I do, I often get asked: “What do you actually do?”

 Any business that has employed marketing or advertising strategies that worked knows the value of good copy.

 You need to hire a copywriter if you want to urge your customers to make a specific action.
-Whether you want them to purchase a product from you or subscribe to your email list, you’ll need copywriting to make it happen.
+Whether you want them to purchase a product from you or subscribe to your email list, you’ll need kick-ass copy to succeed.

-Launching marketing campaigns as well as new products or services will always need some measure of words incorporated into them.
+Most marketing campaigns for new products or services will always need words.

 After all, how else will your customers be able to know what your ad or product is about?

-It’s easy enough to judge content online when all you see is a poorly constructed sentence.
-But behind the scenes, the founder could’ve spent 60 hours that week to make sure his site was up and running by the end of the week.
+After all, it’s easy enough to judge content online when all you see are poorly constructed sentences.
+But behind the scenes, the founder could’ve spent 60 hours that week to make sure his site was up and running by the end of the week…

-You can’t convey hard work when you don’t know how to string the right words.
+But the thing is, it’s hard to convey hard work when you don’t know how to string the right words…

-That’s why for me, business commitment can also come in the form of investing in your brand’s messaging.
+That’s why for me, business commitment also comes in the form of investing in your brand’s message.